NoelJustine/7OOP-PORTFOLIO/MIDTERM/Lab5/index.md

 ---
-layout: custom
+layout: default
 title: "MIDTERM - LABORATORY TASK 5"
 description: "Creating Class and Instantiating Objects in Pythons"
 ---

+# MIDTERM - LABORATORY TASK 5
+### Creating Class and Instantiating Objects in Pythons

-## Problem 1.
-Users in Social Media
+**Problem 1.
+Users in Social Media**

 a.
 Create User Class with the ff: attributes (Use Constructor for this)
     ∙ first_name